 Learning Objectives in the Table of Contents:

-Learning Objective on a course page:
+Learning Objectives on a course page:

-Formative and Summative Elements
+Formative and Summative Assignments

-Student data on learning objectives generates a learning estimate which appears in the instructor's Learning Dashboard.
+Student data on learning objectives also generates a learning estimate that appears in the instructor's Learning Dashboard.
 The learning estimate predicts how well a student will perform on a learning objective.

-Activities, Assignments, Assessments Summary:
+Activities, Assignments, and Assessments Summary: